psatyanIITBBS/P5_Term1/writeup.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

 A separate code ("DataExploration.py") is first written for exploring the dataset.
 This code reads in all the `vehicle` and `non-vehicle` images (Line#110-111).
 Then many random pairs were plotted and investigated (Line#144-160).
-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:
+Here is an example of one such pair of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]

-The HOG features of the dataset images are first studied by plotting out many such images both from the "car" and the "non-car" types (Line#231-271) in all the channels.
+Then the HOG features of the dataset images were first studied by plotting out many such images both from the "car" and the "non-car" types (Line#231-271) from all the three channels.
+Different color spaces (RGB, HSV, LUV, HLS, YUV, YCrCb) and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`) were tried out and images were grabbed randomly from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

+Here is an example using the `YCrCb` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(4, 4)` and `cells_per_block=(4, 4)`:

+![alt text][image2]

 The code has a flag ('featureExtractionFlag = False') for activating the feature extraction process with a particular set of parameters.
 Once the code is run with this flag set to 'True', it saves all the parameters and features for both the classes for future use.
-Once the features are calculated, they can be used to  then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
-I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

-![alt text][image2]
+Once the features are calculated,

 #### 2. Explain how you settled on your final choice of HOG parameters.